artghieri/SQL-Guide/README.md

 **Hierarchical Model**

 The hierarchical model is similar to the network model in that data and relationships are represented by records and links, respectively.
 However, the hierarchical model differs from the network model because records are organized as collections of trees instead of graphs.

+The hierarchical model brings forth a structured and hierarchical approach to data representation, utilizing trees to capture relationships among records.
+While it may not suit every data scenario, its simplicity and alignment with hierarchical real-world relationships make it a valuable model in specific applications.

 ```mermaid
 graph TD